 Transferring playlists between multiple music services is easy until you attempt to do it manually.
 Instead of having to painstakingly recreate your personal, carefully curated Apple Music playlists on another music-streaming service like Spotify or YouTube, or vice versa, you can just use an app to get the job done.

 And the free TuneMyMusic web app delivers.
 The browser-based software makes the complicated, convoluted process dead simple.
 With TuneMyMusic, you can transfer your music library from any music service to any other you want with just a few clicks.

 1) Point your browser at tunemymusic.com and click the purple button labeled Let’s Start.

 2) On the next screen, select your source music platform.

-At the time of this writing, TuneMyMusic supported Spotify, Apple Music, YouTube, Deezer and Google Play Music.
-Support for Amazon Music, Pandora, Tidal, KKBox and other music services will come at a later date.
-You can even upload your playlists as a file (they support the XML format that iTunes uses to export your playlists).
+TuneMyMusic currently supports Spotify, Apple Music, YouTube, Deezer, Google Play Music, Amazon Music, Tidal, and KKBox with additional music services coming later.
+You can even upload your playlist as a file (they support the XML format that iTunes uses to export your playlists).

 3) You will now need to log in to your chosen music service with your access credentials.

 4) Select the playlists you’d like to move and click your preferred destination music platform on the next screen.
 Don’t worry about the wording: the playlist gets copied, not moved.

 5) As the final step, on the last screen click the button labeled Start Moving My Music.